Silambarasan-Sec/Silambarasan-Sec-github.io/README.md

 ### **Réfèrent CyberSécurité ** — *EDF (long-term embedded mission)*
 **May 2025 – Present | Paris France**

--Support teams responsible for digital products throughout the IT security, safety, and personal data protection lifecycle.
+- Support teams responsible for digital products throughout the IT security, safety, and personal data protection lifecycle.
--Ensure the integration of cybersecurity requirements into IT projects, taking into account business needs and regulatory requirements.
+- Ensure the integration of cybersecurity requirements into IT projects, taking into account business needs and regulatory requirements.
--Conduct and facilitate risk assessments, recommend appropriate security measures, and provide guidance to architects and project managers.
+- Conduct and facilitate risk assessments, recommend appropriate security measures, and provide guidance to architects and project managers.
--Develop automated security controls (CI/CD, IaC) and strengthen the organization's cybersecurity posture through security awareness and training initiatives (e.g., Cyber Week).
+- Develop automated security controls (CI/CD, IaC) and strengthen the organization's cybersecurity posture through security awareness and training initiatives (e.g., Cyber Week).
--Participate in cyber crisis management and ensure IT business continuity and operational resilience -Identify the seucrity measures and residual risks for AI projects such as Dataiku,Gemini LLM (SaaS, onprem)
+- Participate in cyber crisis management and ensure IT business continuity and operational resilience
+- Identify the seucrity measures and residual risks for AI projects such as Dataiku,Gemini LLM (SaaS, onprem)

 ### **Technical Security Lead** — *Devoteam (long-term embedded mission)*